JMortonTan/oahu-jaxbill/docs/REPORT.md

 1. Ensure all audio files were stereo audio files.
 Some of the files were given as mono, so when passed into the utility function we made them stereo by duplicating the existing audio into the second channel

 2. Pad or truncate each audio file so they are the same length

-3. We augmented this data by shifting each truncated file by a random time unit.
-Audio was wrapped around when moved.

-4. We then used the audio data to create Mel-Spectrograms from the given audio data
+3. We then used the audio data to create Mel-Spectrograms from the given audio data

 We further augmented our data by introducing random time and fequency blockouts to increase the variability of our data